LOG IN

-While Dulwa O performed sadhana practices at Kharag, a hermitage he founded in 1181 or 1193, he was disturbed by a snake-like naga spirit.
-He converted the naga, giving it the name Gawa O (dga' ba 'od) along with the vows of a layperson.
-An image of this protector was kept at Kharag Bondrug (kha rag bon drug).
-Later on at that same hermitage at Kharag, his nephew, named Sengge Tsondru (seng ge brtson 'grus) would found an actual monastery, eventually gathering there more than ten thousand monks.
+According to legend, while Dulwa Wo performed sadhana practices at Kharak (kha rag), a hermitage he founded in 1181 or 1193, he was disturbed by a snake-like naga spirit.
+He converted the naga, giving it the name Gawa Wo (dga' ba 'od) along with the vows of a layperson.
+An image of this protector was kept at Kharak Bondruk (kha rag bon drug).
+Later on at that same hermitage at Kharak, his nephew, named Sengge Tsondru (seng ge brtson 'grus, d.u.) would found an actual monastery, eventually gathering there more than ten thousand monks.

-Kharagpa displayed a number of miracles as signs of his accomplishments.
+Kharakpa is said to have displayed a number of miracles as signs of his accomplishments.
 These all involve the elements of fire and water.
-Once he was able with a single gesture to extinguish a forest fire.
-Another time in a thunderstorm he captured a bolt of lightning inside his cloak and then slammed the whole package up against the side of a cliff.
+These include extinguishing a forest fire with a single gesture and capturing a bolt of lightning inside his cloak and then slamming the whole package up against the side of a cliff.

-When Kharagpa died there were many signs of saintly death such as are noted with some frequency in Tibetan biographies.
-Two signs that emerged from Kharagpa's cremation fire were quite out of the ordinary.
-One was a victory banner and the other was an image of his yidam.
-Both were made entirely of the crystalline substance known as ringsel.
+According to legend, when Kharakpa died there were many signs of saintly death such as are noted with some frequency in Tibetan biographies.
+Two signs that emerged from Kharakpa's cremation fire were quite out of the ordinary.
+One was a victory banner and the other was an image of his yidam, or personal deity, both made entirely of the crystalline substance known as ringsel (ring gsal).

 Roerich, George, trans.
 1996.
 The Blue Annals.
 2nd ed.
 Delhi: Motilal Banarsidas, p.
 715.